 And while my own spring recital is not quite behind me I’m already planning my summer to keep Summer-Lovin’ Sam excited about piano lessons.
 I have to compete with the lake, the pool, the cabin, the boat, the waterslides and, most recently, the Monster Truck rally… but I can do it!

-Creating a Summer Piano Lesson Plan
+How To Create a Summer Piano Lesson Plan

 Summer piano lessons need to be different.
 There is a clear separation in the minds of our students between when school is in and when it’s “Wahoo summer!”.
 By freshening up our lessons to reflect this change, you can hook into the summer mentality and make your summer piano lesson offerings something your students lump in with the “Wahoo summer!” attitude.
 You don’t have to offer an all out summer camp, but you can change up your lessons just enough to make them interesting and unique.